Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for Binary Trees

-In this case $C_{u}$ does not correspond to a complete subtree of $T_{1}$, since the edge from below $C_{u}$, will point to a subtree $X_{u}$, that is located outside of $C_{u}$.
-Note that because in the preprocessing step $T_{1}$ was made to be left heavy, $X_{u}$ is always rooted in a node on the left most path from $u$.
-The leafs in $X_{u}$ are important because they can be used to form triplets that are anchored in $u$.
-An illustration can be found in Figure \ref{fig:tripletsWithXu}.
+In this case $C_{u}$ does not correspond to a complete subtree of $T_{1}$, since the edge from below~$C_{u}$, points to a subtree $X_{u}$, that is located outside of $C_{u}$ (see Figure \ref{fig:tripletsWithXu}).
+Note that because in the preprocessing step $T_{1}$ was made to be left-heavy, $X_{u}$ is always rooted at a node on the leftmost path from $u$.
+The leaves in $X_{u}$ are important because they can be used to form triplets that are anchored in $u$.
 Acting in the exact same manner as in the previous case is not sufficient because we need to count these triplets as well.

-To address this problem, every edge $(p_{v}, v)$ in $T_{2}(u)$ between a node $v$ and its parent $p_{v}$, is augmented with some counters about the leafs from $X_{u}$ that were contracted away in $T_{2}$.
-For every such edge $(p_{v},v)$, let $s_{1},s_{2},...,s_{k}$ be the contracted subtrees rooted on the edge (see Figure \ref{fig:T2uEdges}).
-Every such subtree contains either leafs with no color or leafs from $X_{u}$ that have the color red (the color can not be blue because $T_{1}$ was made to be left heavy).
+To address this problem, every edge $(p_{v}, v)$ in $T_{2}(u)$ between a node~$v$ and its parent~$p_{v}$, is augmented with some counters about the leaves from~$X_{u}$ that were contracted away in~$T_{2}$.
+If~$v$ is the root of $T_{2}(u)$, we add an extra edge to store this information.
+For every such edge~$(p_{v},v)$, let $s_{1},s_{2},\dots,s_{k}$ be the contracted subtrees rooted at the edge (see Figure~\ref{fig:T2uEdges}).
+Every such subtree contains either leaves with no color or leaves from $X_{u}$ that have the color red (the color cannot be blue because $T_{1}$ was made to be left-heavy).
 For every node $v$ in $T_{2}(u)$ the counters that we have are the following: